adrianoes/bruno-expandtesting_API/README.md

 # Installation:

 - See [Node.js page](https://nodejs.org/en) and install the aforementioned Node.js version.
 Keep all the preferenced options as they are.
-- See [Bruno page](https://www.usebruno.com/downloads), download and intall it.
+- See [Bruno page](https://www.usebruno.com/downloads), download and install it.
 - Open the project folder in terminal and execute ```npm install -g @usebruno/cli``` to install Bruno CLI.

 # Tests: